 Around 80% of users throw away their old seam rippers when they get dull and replace them with new ones.
-But if you can put in a little bit of extra effort, you can easily get rid of the dullness and sharpen the seam ripper in no time.
-For this task, there are two basic ways.
-One, sharpening with steel wool and the other, with a bead reamer.
+But if you can put in a little bit of extra effort, you can easily get rid of the dullness and sharpen the seam ripper.
+There are two main ways that you can sharpen a seam ripper.
+The first is with steel wool, and the other is with a bead reamer.

-To sharpen with steel wool, cut a long strip and wrap it around a pencil.
-Now rub that part of the pencil against the blade of the seam ripper in an upward motion.
-This should just do the work.
-And the process is almost the same with the bead reamer as well.
-So, to know more about how to sharpen a seam ripper, keep digging further.
+To sharpen with steel wool, cut a long strip of steel wool and wrap it around a pencil.
+Then rub the steel wool against the blade of the seam ripper in an upward motion.
+This should have a sharpening effect on the seam ripper.
+The process is almost the same with the bead reamer as well.

 How Does a Seam Ripper Get Dull